Personal Immigration

 Global Talent Film & TV Visa or Tier 5 Creative Visa?

-Making an application in the Global Talent Film and TV category can be an intimidating process, because not only is it an involved administrative procedure, but this is a category which makes a value judgment about the Applicant’s career achievements.
+Making an application in the Global Talent Film and TV category can be an intimidating process, because not only is it an involved administrative procedure, but this is a category which makes a value judgement about the Applicant’s career achievements.
 Unlike for those applying in other fields of expertise for Global Talent, those working in film and TV have a higher burden to meet, in demonstrating that they are already leaders in their field, rather than merely on their way to becoming leaders.

 Despite this high barrier to entry, there are a number of benefits for both individuals and potential employers in the UK to individuals making Global Talent applications rather than being sponsored.
-In this post we compare the Global Talent Film and TV visa route with the Tier 5 Creative Worker Visa to see why the Global Talent Film & TV route may be a better option for many creative workers in the film and television industry.
+In this article we compare the Global Talent Film and TV visa route with the Tier 5 Creative Worker Visa to see why the Global Talent Film & TV route may be a better option for many creative workers in the film and television industry.

-Pros and Cons of the Global Talent Film and Television Visa
+2. Pros and Cons of the Global Talent Film and Television Visa

 Another factor to consider is that a migrant in the Global Talent category has more freedom to undertake opportunities as they arise in the UK.
-While those in the Tier 5 Creative route are usually limited to working for their sponsor(s), Global Talent migrants are able to take on employment, self employment, have periods where they are not working while remaining in the UK.
+While those in the Tier 5 Creative route are usually limited to working for their sponsor(s), Global Talent migrants are able to take on employment, self employment, and have periods where they are not working while remaining in the UK.
 They can take on work or studies outside their field of expertise and can have multiple projects at once without this interfering with their visa.

 The criteria to enter the Global Talent Film and TV category are also very strict, so it is not a route that will be appropriate for everyone.
 While other individuals working in similar fields, such as theatre, can apply on the basis of being at an early stage in their careers and having the potential to be a leader in the field, this lower threshold is not open to those working in film and television and in this field, applicants must already have been recognised as leaders in the field, specifically through awards and nominations.